 A bucket company, also known as corporate beneficiaries or a dumping company, are an incredibly useful strategy for tax planning and minimisation if done correctly suited for the right situation.

-This is because it can help you “cap” the amount of tax you pay at 30% (or 27.5% for small business entities).
+This is because it can help you “cap” the amount of tax you pay at 30% (or 27.5% for small business entities) by moving as much business income as possible through a corporate beneficiary.

 As an individual or sole trader, all taxable income is assessed on a personal level and therefore, you could be liable for paying up to 45% of your income in tax, not to mention the 2% medicare levy!